 - Many small business owners swear by social media marketing and paid advertising seems to be the only way to achieve noticeable results on social media.

 - Facebook, Instagram, Twitter and other social media platforms constantly modify their algorithms.
 So, small business owners should keep an eye on them to adjust their strategies accordingly.

 - Would you like to know what social media marketing is like with only free promotions?
-Well, our author tried on himself and here is what he found out.
+Well, our author tested it out and here is what he found out.

 Why you ask?
 During the week, I work in sales and marketing, but after hours, my great love is the local movie industry.
 Performers are often expected to maintain a high profile but you can’t always rely on the media to be interested enough to write about you.
 Social media sounded like the perfect solution because I could then give myself my own coverage.